42-mraasvel/web-server/documentation/readme/README.md

 	autoindex off;
 	```

-	If enabled and the request target is a directory, and a default file cannot be found, a directory listing is returned.
+	Auto index enables the web server to return a directory listing, when the request target is a directory and a default index is not found.

 	Default value: on